Digital subtraction angiography

 All procedures should be performed under strict aseptic conditions, including attire, technique and preparation.

-Depending on the procedure and the patient's condition, an anaesthesiologist may be required to administer conscious sedation or even general anaesthesia.
+Depending on the procedure and the patient's condition, an anesthesiologist may be required to administer conscious sedation or even general anesthesia.

-The patient can be positioned with their head on either end of the bed to facilitate convenience of vascular access and manoeuvring for the interventional radiologist.
+The patient can be positioned with their head on either end of the bed to facilitate convenience of vascular access and maneuvering for the interventional radiologist.